[ read time ~3 minutes + VIDEOs ]

-Squatting is an essential part of life.
+Squats are an essential part of life.
 Sitting down on a couch, getting out of a car, and rising from a chair all involve squatting.
-Ascending or descending a flight of stairs requires several shallow squats on each leg.

 Most people with hip or knee pain can squat without pain if the squat becomes easy enough.

-Help your friends: share these insights on social media by clicking a button below.
+Help your friends: share this article by clicking a button below.